dwjoyce/pythonbook/chapters/Naming code.rst

     >>> number = 100
     >>> number = number + 1

-Programs are made up of data, which we have been discussing above, and code.
+Programs are made up of data, which we have been discussing here, and code.
 We have the ability to name our data, but it would be helpful if we also had the ability to name our code.
 This would prevent repeating our code, using the name instead of the code itself, and also allow our programs to become more organised.

 Functions
 ---------